1619 Jamestown craftsmen strike: History

 The foreign craftsmen began producing glassware, pitch, and potash soon after their arrival in 1608.
 These goods were used in the colony, but were also important as they were the first goods exported from the colony to Europe.
 Later more skilled workers arrived and continued to produce tar, resin, and turpentine, and clapboard and frankincense as well.

 When the first elections in the colony were held in 1619, the colony did not allow any continental settlers to vote, including approximately 50 Polish craftsmen and their families.
 They were denied the right to vote on the grounds that they were not of English descent.
 The craftsmen in response, refused to work unless they were given the right to vote.
-Under this labor pressure, the Virginia Company's Council reversed the decision to disenfranchise the craftsmen, and simultaneously struck an agreement with the craftsmen to apprentice young men from the colony.
+On July 21, 1619, the Virginia Company met to discuss a negotiated settlement to the strike.
+Under labor pressure, the Virginia Company's Council reversed the decision to disenfranchise the craftsmen, and simultaneously struck an agreement with the craftsmen to apprentice young men from the colony.
 The company leaders feared not only the loss of income and labor, but that the colony might gain a reputation for not being welcoming to further settlers not of English descent, especially skilled craftsmen.